 It may seem impossible to find a quiet stretch of sand anywhere in the Algarve during the tourist season, we headed off the beaten track to discover some of the Algarve’s best secret beaches and hidden coves.
-These five beaches promise fewer crowds and great relaxation all year round.
+These 5 secret beaches in the Algarve promise fewer crowds and great relaxation all year round.

 Sagres is the most south-westerly point in Europe.
 From Sagres to Odeceixe, approximately 60 km along the western coast, known as the Vincentine Coast you’ll find quieter, wilder beaches of the western Algarve.
 Considered Portugal’s coastal paradise.